 Paul J. Hanson

-- We evaluated seasonal patterns of net CO2 and CH4 flux from the SPRUCE experimental bog to establish a baseline for the whole ecosystem warming studies now underway.
+Researchers evaluated seasonal patterns of net carbon dioxide (CO2) and methane (CH4) flux from an experimental bog in northern Minnesota to establish a baseline for whole-ecosystem warming studies.

-- Evaluation of the net carbon flux from peatlands under a warming global climate is key to the projection of future greenhouse gas emissions to the atmosphere.
-Our method enabled these measurements and allowed for the estimation of seasonal C flux of CO2 and CH4 for a temperate bog ecosystem.
+Evaluation of the net carbon flux from peatlands under a warming global climate is key to the projection of future greenhouse gas emissions to the atmosphere.
+The method developed in this study, as part of the Spruce and Peatland Responses Under Climatic and Environmental Change (SPRUCE) experiment, enabled these measurements as well as an estimation of seasonal carbon flux of CO2 and CH4 for a temperate bog ecosystem.

 Daniel Stover and Jared DeForest